-FRANCES KENAJIAN* is a Law Clerk – Admission Pending – in the Litigation & Business Disputes practice, in the New York office of Epstein Becker Green.
-She will be focusing her practice on business and labor & employment litigation.
+FRANCES KENAJIAN is an Associate in the Litigation & Business Disputes practice, in the New York office of Epstein Becker Green.

 Ms. Kenajian received her Juris Doctor, cum laude, from Brooklyn Law School, where she served as a Notes and Comments Editor of the Brooklyn Law School Journal of Law and Policy and received CALI Excellence for the Future Awards in Labor Law and Privacy in the Workplace.
 While she attended law school, Ms. Kenajian interned for the Honorable Lorna G. Schofield of the U.S. District Court for the Southern District of New York and at the New York State Attorney General’s Office, Civil Rights Bureau.
-She also served as a teaching assistant in Civil Procedure for Professor and Interim Dean of Brooklyn Law School Maryellen Fullerton, and as a research assistant for Professor and Israeli Supreme Court Justice Alex Stein.
+She also served as a teaching assistant in Civil Procedure for Professor Maryellen Fullerton, and as a research assistant for Professor and Israeli Supreme Court Justice Alex Stein.

 Ms. Kenajian earned a master’s degree in Labor and Employment Relations from Rutgers School of Management and Labor Relations.
 While she was a graduate student, she interned at the National Labor Relations Board.

 - Brooklyn Law School (J.D., cum laude, 2018)